Trying to prove a link between diet coke and gout either way is difficult. Company scientists say no, whilst other researchers say yes.

 For example, we DO know that some of the most important underlying causes of high uric acid are; being overweight, regular and excessive alcohol consumption, high-purine diet, family history of gout / arthritis and hypertension (high blood pressure), some medications, some medical conditions, high levels of fats (lipids) in the bloodstream.

-You’ll find more information on these issues, and, a more holistic approach to preventing the permanent joint damage and other health problems that can occur with frequently recurring gout attacks, by downloading The Gout Remedy Report.
-Just click here.
+You’ll find more information on these issues and a more holistic approach to preventing the permanent joint damage and other serious health problems that can occur with frequently recurring gout attacks, in the Gout Remedy Report, which I review here: The Gout Remedy Report Review.